ABOUT ABEL JAMES & FAT-BURNING MAN

 I want to show people that they can eat extremely well – awesome, delicious foods – and not only get away with it, but get lean, strong, and healthy in the process.
 You can’t argue with pumpkin pie.

-The Fat-Burning Man Show rocketed to top the charts as the #2 health podcast in the United States and Britain just a month after launching.
+The Fat-Burning Man Show rocketed to top the charts just a month after launching and went on to hit #1 in 8+ countries, taking down Jillian Michaels in the process!
 How did that happen?

 I’m humbled, and I truly appreciate your support.
-Clearly, I’ll be doing more podcasts and radio work.
-After all, we need to catch Jillian, don’t we?
-(In order to spread the word, you can leave review on iTunes by clicking through this link.)
+(If you’d like to help spread the word, you can leave review on iTunes by clicking through this link.)

 Diet, nutrition, and fitness is a crowded space.
 What makes you unique?